Navid-Shaikh/Navid-Shaikh/README.md

-# Hi there, I'm Naveed Mohd Hani Shakh 👋
+# Hi there, I'm Naveed Mohd Hanif Shaikh 👋

 Final-year BTech student in **Artificial Intelligence and Data Science** at **N.K.
 Orchid College of Engineering & Technology, Solapur**.